 - Sign up for a Propel(x) startup account: If you register via LinkedIn, you can immediately begin the listing process.
 You’ll need to verify your email address first if you register with email.

 - Complete your company information: Enter the name of your startup, and proceed filling in basic information like the company logo, website, location, and team members.
 This is also where we ask you about your deep technology, accelerator affiliations, and previous fundraising.
 By this point, you can access your newly added startup from the dropdown menu under your user name on our main navigation menu.
 Download our startup checklist to help you organize and prepare.

 - Complete your deal profile: Once you have completed all required fields, a fundraising tab will become unlocked for you to add a new deal.
 Enter the name of your new round, and proceed to uploading deal-specific details such as your pitch text, pitch deck, deal documents, and terms.
 You can click the ‘Investor View’ button to preview how your deal profile will appear to Propel(x) users.
 Note that the key company information (e.g. company logo and team members) you have previously filled out will also be used to populate the deal profile.
 Once you are happy with your deal profile, click “Submit for Review.”
 You will be notified on screen of any missing required information.
 You must complete those fields before your can submit again.

-Our goal is to showcase all startups that meet our qualifying criteria and who are currently fundraising.
+Propel(x) uses a rigorous screening process when deciding which companies are invited to list on the platform.
 Once we receive your deal profile submission, we will carefully review your company information (team, description of the technology etc.) and deal specifics (pitch, terms, supporting documents, etc.) against the below - and other additional - criteria.

 - Your startup falls within the realm of ‘deep technology’ - which we define as companies founded on a scientific discovery or meaningful engineering innovation.

 - Your startup has a prototype or significant experimental data to support the scientific/technological core of the company.